 Burn pits and brain cancer

 Veterans who served in Iraq and Afghanistan entered a combat landscape with many unknown dangers from IEDs and routine outbreaks of violence to environmental and health hazards caused by exposure to burn pits and other toxic materials.
-However, the VA does not directly link brain cancer to burn pits, as it does asthma and other respiratory diseases.

-Linking military service to brain tumors pre-dates Iraq and Afghanistan.
+Linking military service to brain tumors also pre-dates Iraq and Afghanistan.
 Studies of U.S. Gulf War veterans have shown an increased risk of brain cancer mortality due to environmental contaminants from the demolition of an ammunition storage facility in Iraq.

 Agent Orange and brain cancer